avalanche-foundation/ACPs/ACPs/75_acceptance_proofs/75-acceptance-proofs.md

 }
 ```

-The `Container` message is used to send a container with its corresponding
+The `Ancestors` message is replaced with the `containers`
-acceptance proof.
+field which will supply a set of containers with their corresponding proofs.

 ```diff
 + message Container {